 In the Rose City, there’s no reason to enjoy only one great thing at a time.
 Portland is chock-full of delightful collaborations (maple bars and bacon, anyone?).
 One of the city’s favorite and most hotly anticipated duos, however, comes only once a year: MusicFestNW presents Project Pabst.
-This annual music festival has rocked the city since 2000, and was named one of the most authentic American experiences by Time magazine.
+This annual music festival has rocked the city since 2000 and was dubbed one of the most authentic American experiences by Time magazine.

 - Stay cool.
 This is an entirely outdoor event, so organizers recommend bringing plenty of sun protection.
 Double up on sunscreen and consider wearing a hat and sunglasses.
-Lightweight, unrestrictive clothing and comfortable shoes are also recommended for keeping cool (and dancing!).
+Lightweight, un-restrictive clothing and comfortable shoes are also recommended for keeping cool (and dancing!).

 - Know what not to bring.
 Be sure to leave the following prohibited items at home: weapons, professional cameras (SLR/DSLRs with detachable lenses), illegal substances, spray bottles, laser pens, glow sticks, chairs, musical instruments, sleeping bags, umbrellas, walkie-talkies and outside food and drink.